Factbox: UK government sets out priorities in Queen's speech

 Legislation will also create new legally-binding environmental improvement targets.

-A new independent regulator will be established in statute to scrutinize environmental policy and law, investigate complaints and take enforcement action.
+A new independent regulator will be established in statute to scrutinise environmental policy and law, investigate complaints and take enforcement action.

 The government plans to introduce charges for specified single-use plastic items.